THE PROPERTY

 Reverie Awaits at the Best Bower

-The compound, once known as The Portland Monument Grounds, was initially developed in the 1800's by local entrepreneur and Captain, Lemuel Moody.
-The grounds were an anchor for locals and visitors alike featuring a marine signal tower for communication between land and sea, a community dance hall and bowling alley where folks would gather to celebrate the return from a voyage and a guesthouse for seafaring travelers on stopovers in Portland.
+The compound, once known as The Portland Monument Grounds, was initially developed in the 1800s by local entrepreneur Captain Lemuel Moody.
+The grounds were an anchor for locals and visitors alike, featuring a marine signal tower for communication between land and sea, a community dance hall and a bowling alley.olks would gather at the grounds to celebrate ships returning from a voyage, and the guesthouse welcomed seafaring travelers on stopovers in Portland.
 Today the grounds boast a spacious six-room guesthouse, and a distinctive terraced courtyard tucked between the Best Bower and the Observatory.

-We hope our rendition inspires as it did in the past respite, curiosity, celebration and play.
+We hope our rendition serves as much of a respite today as it did in the past, and inspires a sense of curiosity, celebration and play.

 Six Classic Guestrooms

-Our rooms and suites combine natural materials and comfortable furnishings exemplary of Maines timeless laid-back style.
-The custom stone, tile, metal and woodwork throughout are all unique representations of the skill and creativity of our local craftsman.
-All rooms come equipped with a mini fridge, high speed wifi, flat screen tv, plush linens, heated bath floors and towel bars, and include access to a shared kitchennette and terraced courtyard anchored between the guesthouse and the Observatory.
-At the time of booking guests can add-on locally sourced provisions (beer, wine, snacks) to sample Portlands fare.
-Our guesthouse walls are adorned with the original artwork of rotating artists-in-residence.
-A price-list of paintings on display is present in each room, as are bios and resource lists of all other locally produced items or work.
+Our rooms and suites combine natural materials and comfortable furnishings exemplary of the timeless laid-back style of Portland, Maine.
+The custom stone, tile, metal and woodwork throughout are all unique representations of the skill and creativity of our local craftsmen.
+All rooms come equipped with a minifridge, high-speed WiFi, flat screen TV, plush linens, heated bath floors and towel bars.
+Each room also includes access to a shared kitchenette and terraced courtyard anchored between the guesthouse and the Observatory.
+At the time of booking, guests can add on locally sourced provisions (beer, wine, snacks) to sample local Portland fare.
+Our guesthouse walls are adorned with original artwork of rotating artists-in-residence.
+A price list for the paintings on display is posted t in each room, as are bios and resource lists of all other locally produced items or work.

 Four of our six guestrooms, each with private entrances overlooking the bower courtyard, are accessed by way of the brick walkway between the Best Bower and the Observatory.
 Two of our guestrooms are accessed through the front of the guesthouse on Congress Street, and have interior doors secured by key code.
-The main entryway also services the shared kitchen on the lower level of the building.
+The main entryway also provides access to the shared kitchenette on the lower level of the building.

-All have keyless entrances making check in and out contactless and convenient.
+All have keyless entrances, making check in and check out contactless and convenient.

 Shared Kitchenette

-Featuring a microwave & compact convection oven, dishwasher, full size refrigerator and commercial ice machine, our shared galley style kitchenette provides a space for guests to use to their liking.
+Features a microwave and compact convection oven, dishwasher, full-size refrigerator and commercial ice machine.
 It can be accessed through the Congress Street entrance and is located on the lower level of the building.

 Host a Group Getaway at the Best Bower

 One of the best parts of traveling with friends and family is the downtime in between.
 The Best Bower guesthouse is perfect for just that.
-Our loft suites provide space for guests to gather together indoors with seating areas separate from the bedrooms and the Bower courtyard can host the whole group for a morning, afternoon or evening visit.
-The options in the Bower Courtyard are many and our onsite guesthouse coordinator is available to assist in planning your groups quintessential urban retreat.
+Our loft suites provide space for guests to gather together indoors with seating areas separate from the bedrooms.
+The Bower courtyard can host the whole group for a morning, afternoon or evening visit.
+Our onsite guesthouse coordinator is available to assist in planning your group's quintessential urban retreat.

 For special pricing, availability and guesthouse takeovers send inquiries to: hello@bestbower.me